mjwhodur/thegleamprogramminglanguage/README.md

 This book will be semantically versioned, just like most open-source software in the world.
 It is a little unusual for a book, but I expect it to grow over time.
 Some of the knowledge here may become outdated.
 Some may be unnecessary.
-I expect the book to grow.

 ## Authoring

 I do not expect to be the sole author of this publication.
 Contributions are welcome.